 RTÉ Guide & Penguin Ireland Short Story Competition

-Wes has been selected as a runner-up in the RTÉ Guide & Penguin Ireland Short Story Competition in Ireland.
+Selected as a runner-up in the RTÉ Guide & Penguin Ireland Short Story Competition in Ireland.
 The winner will be published in the RTÉ Guide and will be invited, along with the finalists, to attend a one day writer's workshop hosted by Penguin Ireland and Dublin City Libraries on September 10.

 Presenting at the workshop will be Patricia Deevy (Editorial Director - Penguin Ireland), and the Literary Agent Sheila Crowley (Curtis Brown).